applied-crypto-lab/picco/README.md

 ./user_program <ID> <runtime config>
 ```
 where the arguments to the program are the ID of the computational party and the name of the runtime config file, respectively.
-## Deployment mode setup and execution
+## Testing mode setup and execution

 ### Input share generation